oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/php_templates.md

 </div>
 ```

-Html output will be the following:
+The layout and templates from our examples will produce the following HTML output:

 ```html
 <!DOCTYPE html>